-- 3.6 The Programme Specification for each programme shall specify the aims of the programme, a mechanism for deciding whether the associated qualification(s) should be awarded, and the requirements for progression from one level of the programme to the next. - 3.7 Programme Specifications shall specify what modules are core or optional, in order to meet programme requirements for progression or award.
+- 3.6 The Programme Specification for each programme shall specify the aims of the programme, a mechanism for deciding how the associated qualification(s) should be awarded, and the requirements for progression from one level of the programme to the next (see also 1.23). - 3.7 Programme Specifications shall specify what modules are core or optional, in order to meet programme requirements for progression or award.

-3.8 A core module is compulsory in order to meet the requirements for progression and award (except for Combined studies Exit award - see Regulation 1.61).
+3.8 A core module is compulsory in order to meet the requirements for progression and award (except for Combined Studies exit award - see Regulation 1.61).